 As a first step to a successful salary offer, the hiring manager will want to write an accurate description of the available position.
 The description will provide the role’s concise skill requirements and an accurate summary of day-to-day duties.

-“It’s important to get the job description right on the first swing,” said Marisa Vrona, talent engagement manager at the Wonderland Group in Chicago.
+“It’s important to get the job description right on the first swing,” said Marisa Vrona, client engagement director at the WunderLand Group in Chicago.
 “You want to ensure all the right details are there, but not too many to overwhelm candidates.”

 Think hard about the position’s sought-after requirements because they will strongly affect what candidates expect in compensation.
 What education level does this position demand?
 How many years of experience do candidates need to successfully perform this job?
-Increasingly in today’s tight labor market, hiring managers say they’re valuing experience and skills more than academic credentials.
+Increasingly, hiring managers say they’re valuing experience and skills more than academic credentials.